-The sea and intertidal area west of, and out from the coast from, Manorbier forms part of the Pembrokeshire Marine SAC.
+The sea and intertidal area form part of the Pembrokeshire Marine SAC to the west, overlapping with the Bristol Channel Approaches SAC to the east.
 The sea and intertidal area west of Freshwater East is part of the Stackpole Quay to Trewent Point SSSI and is an Important Bird Area as defined by the RSPB.
 To the east the coast is Freshwater East cliffs to Skrinkle Haven SSSI.
-The south coast of Caldey is covered by the Carmarthen Bay and Estuaries SAC and Carmarthen Bay Important Bird Area.
+The southern coast of Caldey is covered by the Carmarthen Bay and Estuaries SAC and Carmarthen Bay Important Bird Area.
 Bird species include chough and peregrine falcon.